videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 where they share data by accessing shared variables.

 One thing to keep in mind is that we can use a message passing algorithm to build a distributed shared memory object.
-Common examples in books is the implementation of a read/write register.
+A common example in books is the implementation of a read/write register.
 We also have queues and stacks, which are used by some authors to describe consistency properties, like [linearizabilty](https://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf).
-We should not confuse _shared memory_ as a way to share data between process, by accessing a shared variable, with _shared memory abstractions_ built on top of message passing, like the ones just mentioned.
+We should not confuse _shared memory_ as a way to share data between processes by accessing a shared variable with _shared memory abstractions_ built on top of message passing, like the ones just mentioned.